openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept.md

 ## Sub Resource types of Concepts

-### Concept Attribute.
+### Concept Attribute

 * If you wish to record extra information about concept, you can create Concept Attributes and assign them to Concept Types.

 * Concept attributes exists specifically to allow implementations to extend the data model.

-### Concept Name.
+### Concept Name

 * ConceptNames are the words or phrases used to express the idea of a Concept within a particular locale since there can be many names for any concept.

-### Concept Mapping.
+### Concept Mapping

 * Concept Mappings are added to facilitate managing concept dictionaries and point to other concepts that have the same meaning.
 Mappings are useful when you need to receive or send information to external systems, letting you define how your system's concepts relate to external concepts such as standardized medical vocabularies (e.g., ICD, LOINC, SNOMED).

 * For example, add a mapping to a concept in the MCL dictionary.
 You can save the concept now and create some answers.